top of page

 • to support German language courses with EUR 50 per month,

-• Obligation of the host parents to insure the au pair at the host parents’ expense in the event of illness, pregnancy, childbirth and accidents,
+• Obligation of the host parents to insure the au pair at the host parents’ expense in the event of illness, pregnancy and childbirth as well as an accident,

 • Working hours agreement (max.
 6 per day and 30 hours per week, min.
 2 working days vacation per month).